 What Is a Customer Portal, Really?

-A customer portal is a secure, authenticated area where customers can access information, perform tasks, track progress, and get support without having to contact your team every time.
+A professional customer portal is a secure, authenticated area where customers can access information, perform tasks, track progress, and get support without having to contact your team every time.

 Depending on your business, a portal might include: